Guthix/OldScape/README.md

 |  19 |  World Map         |
 |  20 |  World Map Ground         |

-## Dependencies

-Currently the Jagex-Store-5 dependency needs to be manually added to the classpath.

 ## Acknowledgements
 - [RuneLite](https://runelite.net/) for providing CS2 instruction names